dkeathley/6.2410-lab/intro.md

 The course provides an online text (this website) lecture notes and other resources.
 Suggested references and content for further reading and viewing are provided where relevant.

+## ChatTutor

+The course website implements an AI tool based on an open-source project called [ChatTutor](https://github.com/ChatTutor/chattutor).
+This is intended to provide yet another resource for engaging with the course material.
+It has contextual awareness of the course materials on the course website, in addition to interfacing with ChatGPT.
+You are welcome to try the tool, understanding it is still between an alpha and beta product.
+In fact, we would love to have your feedback on how it works!

+Some things you should be aware of:

+ 1. The ChatTutor interfaces with ChatGPT, so your prompts will be shared with OpenAI as a result.
+ 2. There is a possibility that anonymized usage reports will be used for continual development of the tool.
+ 3. LLMs can be faulty.
+     4. Use of ChatTutor is of course optional.

 ## Grading

 The grading will be based on: